Mohamed-Hagabdalla/Portfolio-One-New/README.md

 ### Navigation Bar

 - This is located at the top right hand corner of each page.
-- It is identical across the three pages, thus allowing for easy navigation across the different pages, so the user can access any page without having to go back everytime.
+- It is identical across the three pages, thus allowing for easy navigation across the different pages.
+Plus, they can access any page without having to go back everytime.
-- Each navigation link is underlined when clicked, thus telling the user which wepage they are currently on.
+- Each navigation link is underlined when clicked, thus telling the user which webpage they are currently on.

 ![An image of the navigation bar](assets/Screenshots/navigation-bar-screenshot.png)